 The experienced Connecticut breach of peace lawyers at Mark Sherman Law have developed time-tested strategies for defending their clients against Breach of Peace in the Second and First Degree charges.
 Our distinctive “two-attorney” approach of carefully reviewing police reports helps ensure that no technicality or detail is overlooked in our analysis of the strengths and weaknesses of your police report.
 Two of our firm’s criminal lawyers will review and scrutinize your police reports for any violations of your constitutional rights, including improper searches and seizures of your person or property, as well as the proper administration of your Miranda rights and warnings.
 In certain circumstances, we immediately file motions with the Court to preserve electronic surveillance evidence in the law enforcement’s possession which can help vindicate you, such as police cruiser dashboard cams, and audio / video recordings of your arrest and booking.

-What to Expect During Your Arrest for Breach of Peace
+What Should I Expect During aB reach of Peace Arrest?

-If the police suspect you have committed a Breach of Peace, then they will likely question you as to what happened.
+If the police suspect you have disturbed the peace, then they will likely question you as to what happened.
 Remember anything you say to the police during this questioning can and will be used against you.
 There is no such thing as “off-the-record” conversations with the police.
 Despite what you see on television, everything is on the record.
-Also remember to be polite and courteous to police officers questioning you.
+Also, remember to be polite and courteous to police officers questioning you.
 They often have a wide amount of discretion to diffuse the situation and issue warnings.
-If you present yourself as polite, respectful and under control, then there is a chance the police will let you go with a warning.
+If you present yourself as polite, respectful, and under control, then there is a chance the police will let you go with a warning.
 Just as important, you can ask for a lawyer at any time during police questioning, and the police are required to stop questioning you and give you the opportunity to speak to a Connecticut breach of peace attorney.

-Conditions of Release in Breach of Peace Cases
+Are There Any Conditions of Release in Breach of Peace Cases?

 At your arraignment, which is usually 5 to 10 business days after your arrest for Breach of Peace under C.G.S. § 53-181, the Superior Court will consider imposing additional conditions of your release, which, if not complied with, can result in your arrest for another crime called Violation of Conditions of Release.
 It is therefore important to have your Connecticut breach of peace lawyer accompany you to your arraignment to challenge any unnecessary imposition of additional conditions of release such as random drug testing, restraining and no-contact orders, anger management, and drug counseling.
 While these restrictions and resources can certainly be helpful in resolving your Breach of Peace charges, we prefer our clients availing themselves of these resources on their own terms, and not at the mercy and order of the Court or prosecution.